dogweather/forkful/content/en/google-apps-script/strings/capitalizing-a-string.md

   \ character is uppercase while the rest remain lowercase, commonly used for formatting\u2026"
 lastmod: '2024-03-13T22:44:59.653753-06:00'
 model: gpt-4-0125-preview
-summary: "Capitalizing a string involves modifying the input so that the first character\
-  \ is uppercase while the rest remain lowercase, commonly used for formatting\u2026"
+summary: Capitalizing a string involves modifying the input so that the first character is uppercase while the rest remain lowercase, commonly used for formatting names or titles.
 title: Capitalizing a string
 weight: 2
 ---